Topic 2: Variables and Constants

 findMin count cha

-Examples of invalid C++ identifiers
+Table 2.2: Examples of invalid C++ variable names

-2AB3 begins with a number
+2AB3 Begins with a number

-E-6 contains a special character
+E-6 Contains a special character

-for this is a keyword
+for This is a keyword